What is Stevia?

 The History of Stevia

-Grown for centuries in Paraguay and Brazil, the stevia rebaudiana plant has been used by many generations of indigenous South Americans as a natural sweetener for teas and medicines.
+Grown for centuries in Paraguay, the stevia rebaudiana plant has been used by many generations of indigenous South Americans as a natural sweetener for teas and medicines.
 Its taste was so powerful that some would even enjoy chewing on the plant’s leaves as nature’s sweet treat.
 It wasn’t until the 19th and 20th centuries though that scientists would discover and study these leaves, where they isolated and identified the sweet tasting chemical components as steviol glycosides.
 These compounds are the secret to stevia’s sweet magic, boasting a potency of 200-400x the sweetness of sugar.
 The stevia plant contains an abundant variety of these glycosides, each with their own sweetness and taste profile.

 Today, stevia enhances the taste of food and beverage products enjoyed by 5 billion people around the globe.
 And centuries later, laboratories everywhere are still perfecting the science of extracting, refining and purifying steviol glycosides.
 SoPureTM’s research and development efforts are focused on unlocking the full potential of stevia by studying and analyzing the best applications for all its potential extracts.
 It is these efforts that have yielded SoPureTM the most complete and advanced portfolio of best tasting steviol glycosides available in the market.